Cloud Usage Monitor

 Resource Agent

-A resource agent is a processing module designed to collect usage data by having event-driven interactions with specialized resource software (Figure 2).
-It is used to monitor usage metrics based on pre-defined, observable events at the resource software level (such as initiating, suspending, resuming, and vertical scaling).
+A resource agent is a processing module that collects usage data by having event-driven interactions with specialized resource software (Figure 1).
+This module is used to monitor usage metrics based on pre-defined, observable events at the resource software level, such as initiating, suspending, resuming, and vertical scaling.

-Figure 2 - The resource agent residing within the cloud detects an increase in usage between a cloud service consumer and a virtual server (1).
-The resource agent receives a notification from the underlying resource management program that the virtual server is scaled up (2) and stores the collected usage data in the log database, as per its monitoring metrics (3).
+Figure 2 – The resource agent is actively monitoring a virtual server and detects an increase in usage (1).
+The resource agent receives a notification from the underlying resource management program that the virtual server is being scaled up and stores the collected usage data in a log database, as per its monitoring metrics (2).

 Polling Agent